berenicechisholm9/notes/README.md

 "Remember, 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on making your code correct first, then optimize if and where necessary.
 Don't over-engineer from the start; let performance needs drive improvements."

 "Lastly, 'Code is read much more often than it is written.'
 Keep this in mind as you craft each line, ensuring it's both functional and self-explanatory."

+# 2024-01-13
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written, so invest time in making it easy to understand for both yourself and others.
+Avoid premature optimization and over-engineering; instead, embrace modularity, clarity, and consistency.
+Continuously refactor your code to eliminate complexity, and don't hesitate to reuse or borrow from well-designed libraries and frameworks.
+Lastly, practice defensive programming by anticipating potential issues and handling errors gracefully."

+In essence, the true art of programming lies not just in making it work but in making it clear, concise, and resilient.